pikapods/docs.pikapods.com/apps/wordpress.md

 If you plan on using a custom domain or restoring an existing site, it's best to set the custom domain _before_ completing the WordPress installation assistant.

-If you need to change the domain after installation, follow those steps:
+If you need to change the domain after installation, follow these steps:

 1. First change the domain in the `wp_options` table, options `home` and `siteurl` using the pod's [database access](/manage/database) feature.
 2. Update the domain in your _PikaPods_ control panel.